paxswill/flask-bootstrap/docs/index.rst

 A note on versioning
 ~~~~~~~~~~~~~~~~~~~~

-Flask-Bootstrap tries to keep some track of Twitter's Bootstrap releases.
+Flask-Bootstrap bundles Bootstrap's releases.
+To show this, the version number
-Versioning is usually in the form of ``Bootstrap version`` - ``Flask-Bootstrap
+is of the form ``[Bootstrap Version]-[Flask-Bootstrap Release]``.
+For example,
-iteration``.
-For example, a version of ``2.0.3-2`` bundles Bootstrap version
-``2.0.3`` and is the second release of Flask-Bootstrap containing that version.
+version 2.0.3-2 bundles Bootstrap version 2.0.3 and is the second release of

-If you need to rely on your templates not changing, simply pin the version in
-your setup.py.
+Flask-Bootstrap.

 Usage
 -----